 Another consideration for this category and one very specific to barefoot enthusiasts is that some runners like to carry their shoes with them and put them on when the terrain gets too rough to continue barefoot or when their feet start to feel fatigued.
 For this reason, it is ideal for these shoes to be very lightweight and compact in case you want to carry them in your hands, a small fanny pack, or a running backpack.

-The winner in this category is, again, the extremely lightweight and minimal pair of FiveFingers KSO EVO.
-The Vapor Glove 4 is a relatively close second.
-And we must admit that the weight of the DASH RunAmoc surprised us.
-Consisting of an entirely leather upper, it still maintains an impressively low weight, due to the simplicity of the design.
+The winner in this category is the extremely lightweight and minimal pair of FiveFingers KSO EVO.
+The Vapor Glove 5 is a not-too-close second.
+And we must admit that the weight of the Softstar Adult DASH RunAmoc surprised us.
+Consisting of an entirely leather upper, it still maintains an impressively low weight due to the simplicity of the design.

-If you love going barefoot but decide to don shoes, it is likely that traction will be a major consideration.
-Our bare feet do well to stick to a variety of surfaces, largely because the toes can flex and grab at the ground, and the soft skin and pads can mold to the surface.
-Being close to the ground also dramatically improves our balance and reduces the amount of material between our foot and the ground that can shift, squish, or otherwise throw off our sense of place.
+If you love going barefoot but decide to don shoes, traction will likely be a major consideration.
+Our bare feet do well to stick to various surfaces, largely because the toes can flex and grab at the ground, and the soft skin and pads can mold to the surface.
+Being close to the ground also dramatically improves balance and reduces the amount of material between your feet and the ground — which can shift, squish, or otherwise throw off your sense of place.

 For this metric, we assessed each shoe based upon what terrain it is designed for.
 It did not seem right to give a sticky rubber trail shoes a better score than an urban trainer for its improved performance on hiking trails.
-For trail-centric shoes, we hiked off-road and even off-trail, in dry, dusty conditions as well as wet and slippery.
+For trail-centric shoes, we hiked off-road and even off-trail in dry, dusty conditions as well as wet and slippery places.
 For urban-focused shoes, we ran parkour-style through town and tested how well the soles stuck to smooth urban surfaces.

 The Xero Shoes HFS design has a little more traction added to some of our favorite design features from that company, with an excellent lug pattern.
-The KSO EVO features an excellent, low profile sole that allows water to drain and therefore handles wet terrain well, but also navigates loose and dusty terrain with relative ease — mainly because you are really close to the ground, well balanced, and your feet can flex and grab at the ground through the ultra-thin soles.
-And the confusingly named Vibram FiveFingers KSO (not the EVO version) has a unique feature for traction on wet surfaces: A sole split design that opens up narrow slits when bent.
+The KSO EVO features an excellent, low profile sole that allows water to drain and therefore handles wet terrain well, but also navigates loose and dusty terrain with relative ease — mainly because you are really close to the ground, well balanced, and your feet can flex and grab through the ultra-thin soles.
+And the confusingly named Vibram FiveFingers KSO (not the EVO version) has a unique feature for traction on wet surfaces: a sole design that opens up narrow slits when bent.

-One of the more unique shoes in this review is the Inov-8 Bare-XF 210 V2 with its grippy sides designed specifically for climbing ropes.
+One of the more unique shoes in this review is the Inov-8 Bare-XF 210 V3, with its grippy sides designed specifically for climbing ropes.
 We think this is awesome if also a bit "nichey."
-This category of footwear is designed to help us feel free and light, and footwear that is designed to help us climb as part of an ordinary gym workout seems pretty cool to us.
+This footwear category is designed to help you feel free and light, and footwear designed to help you climb as part of an ordinary gym workout is pretty darn cool.

 We love gear, but we don't have endless space in our garage to accumulate more and more of it.
-We like shoes, for example, that perform well for a variety of tasks, over several terrain types, and through several seasons.
+For that reason, we like shoes that perform well for a variety of tasks, over several terrain types, and through several seasons.
 Barefoot shoes are more of a niche purchase for most folks, it's true, but it's always smart to think about the full scope of the activities you plan to undertake.
 This way, you can choose something that will happily get used on the regular.

-To be fair, many barefoot enthusiasts do report having a quiver of shoes, and we agree with this approach — it is wise to vary your footwear and match it to the terrain.
-So a couple or a few versatile pairs of shoes should be adequate: one for truly rough terrain, and one very lightweight pair for technique and formwork.
+That said, many barefoot enthusiasts do report having a quiver of shoes, and we agree with this approach — it is wise to vary your footwear and match it to the terrain.
+So a couple or a few versatile pairs of shoes should be adequate: one for truly rough terrain and one very lightweight pair for technique and formwork.
 We took these shoes out for many activities to see how well they would perform in different scenarios.
 The standout shoe for a reliable go-to was the Xero Shoes HFS, so good it even got an award for versatility.

 The responsibly sourced leather uppers and simple Vibram Omniflex soles on the DASH RunAmoc make for an impressively long-lived shoe, despite being made from leather.
 And if you're psyched on the Xero Speed Force like we are, but you want something a bit more rugged, check out their HFS.

 Testing minimalist and barefoot-inspired footwear was a great adventure.
 It took us down many paths we didn't anticipate — literally and figuratively.
 In the end, we realized that these shoes are more about the lifestyle they inspire rather than the strict performance of the product.
 In our effort to design the most rigorous and thorough tests, we ended up transforming our own performance.
-At the end of months of training and testing, we are stoked to report stronger feet and more fun on the run.
+At the end of months of training and testing, we are delighted to report stronger feet and more fun overall while running.
 But we've also learned that this is an ongoing process and one that requires diligent and consistent training.
 It might be a shift in lifestyle, minor for some, major for others — we found it to be well worth it.

 — Lyra Pierotti